Santhosh-Saravanan-V/CODSOFT-QuoteOfTheDayApp/README.md

 This project was developed using Flutter as the framework and Visual Studio Code (VS Code) as the integrated development environment (IDE).

+Minimal Git Repository: Only essential files like main.dart and pubspec.yaml were uploaded to the Git repository since the remaining files (such as Flutter's built-in configurations and auto-generated files) were excluded to keep the repository clean and concise.

 Objectives